Skip to main content

 • grinding

-• “While completing the game without spending a dime is entirely possible, it requires playing stealth (ammo costs money), a bit of luck in crate drops, or a lot of time (read: grinding).”
+• “While completing the game without spending a dime is entirely possible, it requires playing stealth (ammo costs money), a bit of luck in crate drops (one trick is to send challenges to other players, which drops crates when they fail), or a lot of time (read: grinding).”

-• “I managed to get 1 hour into it before I hit my first wall, a mission where you have to take out a tough enemy.
-Unlike the other missions, takedowns and sneaking were useless, so I'd have to use ammo to defeat the enemy.
-Unfortunately, ammo cannot be looted; it must be bought directly with credits or acquired through loot boxes.
-In fact, everything must be bought; there's no reliable way to get an item without grinding or paying up.”
+• “I managed to get 1 hour into it before I hit my first wall, a mission where you have to take out a tough enemy, unlike the other missions takedowns and sneaking were useless (infinite resources), so I'd have to use ammo to defeat the enemy, unfortunately ammo cannot be looted, it must be brought directly with credits or acquired through loot boxes, in fact everything must be bought, there's no reliable way to get an item without grinding or paying up.”

 • music